Richard Hughes

 ‘Only connect! ...
 Only connect the prose and the passion, and both will be exalted, and human love will be seen at its height.
 Live in fragments no longer.
 Only connect, and the beast and the monk, robbed of the isolation that is life to either, will die.’

-This call to action, based on a quote from Forster’s novel Howard’s End, urges us not to retreat or over-analyse when things get tough, rather ‘only connect’, stay open, feel deeply and take a risk to communicate.
+This call to action, an intention, based on a quote from Forster’s novel Howard’s End, urges us not to retreat or over-analyse when things get tough, rather ‘only connect’, stay open, feel deeply and take a risk to reach out, and when the opportunity arises, be vulnerable.

-Sharing and developing intimacy (in-to-me-see), to be seen, heard, and loved in your entirety, including those parts that you may feel are tricky or a bit unloveable, is what it’s all about.
-When this happens, relationships not only survive, they thrive.
+Taking a risk to develop intimacy (in-to-me-see), to be seen, heard, and loved in your entirety, is what being human is all about.
+When this happens, relationships not only survive, they thrive and our humanness is revealed.

-Of course, much may be unexpressed, suppressed or feel in-expressible.
-This is trauma, which as adults manifests itself as shame, which can contribute to difficulties in creating deeper connections.
-But, if we can stay open, curious and compassionate to ourselves and others, relationships stand a chance.
-Remember, we are not to blame for our trauma, and our wounds did not start with us.
-Trauma works through the generations until someone is prepared to face it and deal with the pain.
+Of course, much may have been unexpressed, suppressed or feel in-expressible.
+But, if we have the intention to stay open, curious and compassionate, relationships stand a chance.
+Remember, we are not to blame for our past, and our wounds did not start with us.
+Trauma and shame works through the generations until someone is prepared to face it and deal with the pain.

-When we are caught up in a place of shame and trauma, interactions remain in a place of two-ness.
-There’s you and there’s me and that’s it; eventually this will end in retreat or a power struggle.
+When we are caught up in shame and trauma, interactions stay in a place of two-ness.
+There’s you and there’s me and that’s it; this is essentially a defensive position, which may be the only place to feel safe, but eventually this will end in retreat or a power struggle.
 In a state of two-ness, people do not feel heard and needs remain unmet.
 People may experience two-ness when their wounds are submerged or relegated by another's anger, sadness and frustration.
 Two-ness can be experienced as an entrenched position, you may be prepared to die on your hill rather than come down off it.
-At its most extreme, two-ness becomes about trying to control your environment, but at a cost to yourself and others.
+At its most extreme, two-ness becomes about trying to control your environment, your fragile sense of self and the other person, but at a cost to yourself and others.

 The psychotherapist and writer Jessica Benjamin has written a lot about this and I give her all the credit here.